On his Rimbun Dahan residency experience

-Nadhir shares with us the works he created while on his residency with Rimbun Dahan.
-All the works are done in watercolour, a traditional medium that breaks away from his usual use of pixels and digital media, but quirky and beautiful all the same.
+Nadhir shares with us the works he created during his residency.
+All the works are done in watercolour, a traditional medium that breaks away from his usual use of pixels and digital media.
+But they are quirky and beautiful all the same.

 What draws you to the otherworldly in your own art practice?

 I’ve always been fascinated by things or stories we’re told but never seem to be able to properly understand, like folklores and spirituality.
-There’s a certain magic to how our ancestors decided to bind a lot of these little things into the way we live and see things and now, with modernity creeping in I can’t help but feel that goes away a little.
-With my own practice, I aspire to bring that little magic, otherwordliness back into my own work.
+There’s a certain magic to how our ancestors decided to bind a lot of these little things into the way we live and see things.
+And now with modernity creeping in, I can’t help but feel that goes away a little.
+With my own practice, I aspire to bring that little magic, “otherwordliness”, back into my own work.

 Share with us your residency experience at Rimbun Dahan.